-The Amy Johnson Inspiration Award, launched in 2016, honours a man or woman who is currently working in a non-engineering role who has made a truly remarkable achievement in furthering the diversity agenda within engineering and applied sciences.
-This award serves to recognise the efforts of an individual who is not currently a practising engineer (but may have been in the past) in inspiring more women to enter and/or remain in the engineering and technical professions.
+The Amy Johnson Inspiration Award, launched in 2016, honours a man or woman who is currently working in a non-engineering role who has made a truly remarkable achievement in furthering diversity within engineering and applied sciences.
+This award serves to recognise the efforts of an individual in inspiring more women to enter and/or remain in the engineering and technical professions.
 We invite male nominees and those with no engineering qualifications to apply.